hetpandya/youtube_tts_data_generator/README.md

     - Parameters:
       - *links_txt*:
         - Path to the '.txt' file that contains the urls for the videos.
+      - *sr*:
+        - Sample Rate to keep of the audios.
+        - Default value is set to *22050*
       - *download_youtube_data*:
         - Whether to download audios from YouTube.
         - Default value is *True*
+      - *max_concat_limit*:
+        - The upper limit of length of the audios that should be concated.
+The rest will be kept as they are.
+        - The default value is set to *7*
+      - *concat_count*:
+        - The number of consecutive audios that should be concated together.
+        - The default value is set to *2*
       - *min_audio_length*:
         - The minumum length of the speech that should be kept.
 The rest will be ignored.
-        - The default value is set set to *7*.
+        - The default value is set set to *5*.
       - *max_audio_length*:
         - The maximum length of the speech that should be kept.
 The rest will be ignored.
         - The default value is set set to *14*.